ceford/cefjdemos-data-jdm-user-en/articles/getting-started/installing-joomla.md

 - **Site Name** The name of your website — this can be changed at any point later in the Site Global Configuration page.

-When everything on the first page is completed,  the *Setup Login Data* button to proceed.
+When everything on the first page is completed, select the *Setup Login Data* button to proceed.

 ## Login Data